Potato Latkes (Skillet-Oven Method, Less Smell!)

 Oven skillet method

-- I made a couple of giant latkes and cut them in wedges instead of making little individual ones.
+I also use a food processor to chop the potatoes instead of using a hand grater (easier).
+And, I make giant latkes and cut them in wedges instead of making individual ones.

 Ingredients – tailored to your taste

-Potatoes: Russets are best for latkes as they are starchy and not waxy.
+Potatoes: Russet potatoes are best for latkes as they are starchy and not waxy.
 You can also use sweet potatoes or a combination of sweet and white.
-I used one sweet potato for color and 3 white ones when I quadruple the recipe.
+I used one sweet potato for color and 3 white ones when I quadrupled the recipe.

 Onions: Yellow onions are traditional, but go ahead and use sweet onions if you prefer.
 They’re a little milder.
-Here are the bare essentials about onions that may be handy.
+Here are the bare essentials about onions that may be useful.

 Seasonings: Feel free to add some garlic powder and fresh or dried herbs such as thyme or dill.